youtube/cobalt/src/starboard/README.md

       1. Set the target and host toolchains.
 If you defined a target toolchain in `BUILD.gn`, you'll want to set it to that.
-  1. In `configuration.gni`, set platform-specific defaults for any variables that should be overriden for your Starboard platform.
+  1. In `configuration.gni`, set platform-specific defaults for any variables that should be overridden for your Starboard platform.
 You can find a list of such variables at `//cobalt/build/config/base.gni` and `//starboard/build/config/base.gni`.